canonical/snapd/CONTRIBUTING.md

 ### Labels

 We add [GitHub labels][github-labels] to a PR for both organisational purposes and to alter specific CI behaviour.
+Only project maintainers can add labels.

 The following labels are commonly used: